sfbrigade/data-science-wg/projects-in-this-repo/SF_311_Data-Analysis/README.md

 **3. Can we fairly accurately forecast the frequency of one or more request categories from their apparent seasonality?**

 + *Yes.
-More details coming.
-In the meantime, here are some early plots.
-The first is a seasonal chart exploring monthly seasonality, between years, of a specific request type.
-The second is a seasonal decomposition, across years, for a broader request category (Street and Sidewalk Cleaning).*
+We begun this analysis by simply looking for monthly patterns in the data, per request type, which you can see below, in the case of abandoned vehicle requests.*

 ![](figure/season_exploration.png)

++ *Thereafter, we went into full-on seasonal decomposition, across years, for each request category, as such a method helps us extract the detected season (is there a recurring chronological pattern?), detected trend (is the incidence rising or falling?), and residuals within the data (what's outside of the season and trend?).
+In the example below, we see the seasonal decomposition for Street and Sidewalk Cleaning.*

 ![](figure/311_seasonal-decomp.png)

++ *And the above is interesting because, with the residuals, we are able to start looking for truely anomalous data points...*

 **4. Can we detect anomalies in frequency of one or more request categories, particularly per geographic location?**

 + Yes, we can.
-If one looks at the seasonal decomposition above, particularly the extracted remainder, one can begin to see which observations might be anomalous to such seasonally sensitive data.
-One can then tackle anomaly detection accordingly, via seasonal decomposition + generalized *Extreme Studentized Deviate* test (i.e. *Rosner test* for outliers) upon the remainder, ...or one can simply invoke [Twitter's convenient new anomaly detection package](https://github.com/twitter/AnomalyDetection), which employs the above while also offering optional piecewise appromixation.
+If one looks at the residuals above, one can begin to see which observations might be anomalous to such seasonally sensitive data.
+One can then tackle anomaly detection accordingly, via generalized *Extreme Studentized Deviate* test (i.e. *Rosner test* for outliers) upon these outliers, ...or one can simply invoke [Twitter's convenient new anomaly detection package](https://github.com/twitter/AnomalyDetection), which employs the above while also offering optional piecewise appromixation.

     - The following plot reveals those days that exhibited an anomolous frequency of requests for Street and Sidewalk Cleaning (*more on this later*).
 ![](figure/311_anomaly-detection.png)